"Increasing HIV prevention and treatment options make it more important than ever to get tested and know your status.

 What should I avoid while using zidovudine injection (Retrovir IV)?

-Using zidovudine will not prevent you from passing HIV to other people through unprotected sex or sharing of needles.
-Talk with your doctor about safe methods of preventing HIV transmission during sex, such as using a condom and spermicide.
+Using this medication will not prevent you from passing HIV to other people.
+Do not have unprotected sex or share razors or toothbrushes.
+Talk with your doctor about safe ways to prevent HIV transmission during sex.
 Sharing drug or medicine needles is never safe, even for a healthy person.

 What other drugs will affect zidovudine injection (Retrovir IV)?